Information on the Government support available during the coronavirus (Covid-19) pandemic and as businesses look to recover and grow.

 - standards of lending practice for business customers

-In addition to the BBLS and CBILS, the Government has also set up the Coronavirus Large Business Interruption Loans Scheme (CLBILS).
-This scheme supports large businesses, with an annual turnover of over £45 million.
+In addition to the RLS, BBLS and CBILS, the Government set up the Coronavirus Large Business Interruption Loans Scheme (CLBILS).
+This scheme supports large businesses with an annual turnover of over £45 million.
 It also closed to new applicants on 31 March 2021.

 In all these schemes, the Government gives the lender a partial or full guarantee against the outstanding balance of the facility.
 However, you should be aware that the borrower remains fully liable for the debt.

-You can find more information on which businesses are eligible, as well as details of other support for small businesses, on the Government website.
+You can find more information on other support for small businesses on the Government website.

 The Government guarantees 100% of the loan and pays the interest for the first 12 months.
 After 12 months, borrowers will pay the interest rate of 2.5% a year.
 The borrower does not have to make any repayments for the first 12 months.

 This scheme is closed to new applicants.
 The scheme helped small and medium-sized businesses to access loans and other kinds of finance up to £5 million.